Jump to Content

 Let’s dive in to the new useability enhancements.

 The XLA compiler itself is capable of making optimizations to your existing models, but there are times when model creators can get better performance by writing custom kernel code.
-As a custom kernel language, Pallas supports both TPU and GPUs, letting you write more performant code in Python that’s closer to the hardware, without having to use a lower-level and more complicated language such as C++.
+Originally developed as a part of JAX, Pallas supports both TPU and GPUs, letting you write more performant code in Python that’s closer to the hardware, without having to use a lower-level and more complicated language such as C++.
 Pallas is similar to the Triton library, but since it also works on both TPUs and GPUs, it’s easier to port your model from one machine learning accelerator to the other.

-The recent PyTorch/XLA 2.4 release introduces updates that bolster Pallas' capabilities and user experience:
+The recent PyTorch/XLA 2.4 release introduces additional support, that bolster Pallas' integrations with PyTorch::

 • Added support for Flash Attention, fully integrated with PyTorch autograd (automatic gradient calculation)